About Genetic Counseling

 Genetic counseling may be warranted in individuals with a strong personal or family history of cancer.
 Cancer counselors may help provide a personalized risk of developing cancer and offer genetic testing for cancer predisposition syndromes.
 Common reasons for seeing a cancer counselor include: having a personal history of certain early-onset cancers or having multiple related cancers, a strong family history of related cancers and/or early-onset cancer, or a known family history of a cancer predisposition syndrome (i.e. Hereditary Breast/Ovarian Cancer syndrome, Lynch syndrome).

 Individuals who are suspected to have, or are at known risk of having, a genetic condition may be evaluated in a general genetics clinic.
-Typically these clinics involve a genetic counselor as well as a geneticist, and potentially other health care providers.
+Typically these clinics involve a genetic counselor as well as a geneticist or advanced practice provider (such as an NP or PA) specialized in genetics, and potentially other health care providers.
 Services include identifying a potential diagnosis for the individual as well as coordination of genetic testing for that condition.
 Common reasons for being seen in a genetics clinic include but are certainly not limited to: birth defects/congenital heart defects, developmental delay or autism, known chromosome differences, family history of known genetic disease, positive newborn screening, and muscle diseases/muscular dystrophies.

 Heart disease is common and has many causes, however, some forms of heart disease have a genetic or inherited cause.
 Services include coordination of genetic testing to identify the underlying reasons for the heart disease, which may also help identify at-risk family members.
 Common conditions that warrant testing include: arrhythmia syndromes (i.e. Long QT syndrome, catecholaminergic polymorphic ventricular tachycardia, Brugada syndrome), familial and pediatric cardiomyopathies, and connective tissue disorders with aortic involvement (i.e. Marfan syndrome, vascular Ehlers-Danlos syndrome, Loeys-Dietz syndrome).